 1. Preheat your oven to 180°C/Fan 160°C/Gas 4.
 Fill and boil your kettle.
 Peel and finely chop the onion.
-Tear the mushrooms into small pieces.
+Tear or chop the mushrooms into small pieces.

 5. While the sauce cooks, halve the cherry tomatoes.
 Add the cherry tomatoes and baby leaf spinach to the white sauce.
 Stir to mix and wilt the spinach.
 Add 1 tbsp nutritional yeast and the pasta and stir to mix.
 Taste and add a pinch of salt and pepper, if you think it needs it.

 6. Scoop the pasta and sauce into an ovenproof dish.
 Sprinkle over the breadcrumbs and slide the dish into the oven.
 Bake for 20 mins till golden and bubbling.
 When it's ready, take out of the oven and cool for 2-3 mins before serving.

 Dried nutritional yeast is what gives this vegan version of mac & cheese its 'cheesiness'.
 The yeast is grown, usually on something like molasses, then harvested and heat treated to deactivate it, so it won't ferment.
 You can't bake bread or make beer with it, but you can use it to add a rich, parmesan-like flavour to dishes.